The psychology of color is a persuasive technique that marketers and branding specialists use throughout the creation and display of a brand.

 Stick to one or two great color combinations that match your logo and your brand’s style, then use these creatively and strategically throughout the design of your office.

 Remember, colors will pop if they’re used against stark colors like black or white.
 Your customer will focus on the color that their eye is drawn to first.
 So pay attention to what emotion that color might invoke.

 If you’re serious about using color psychology throughout your brand, then it’s not enough to simply add a few lobby signs and hope for the best.

 Take the time to analyze your brand from the ground up, are there other changes that need to be made?
 Once you’ve done this, you will have a clear idea of what you want your office to look like.

-For color psychology to truly have an impact, contact us for a custom order today!
+For color psychology to truly have an impact, contact our team at The Sign Factory in Charlotte for custom interior signs for your business today!